Virendra108/demo1/README.md

 ""ls"" to view files of our directory
-""ls -a"" to view all files including those hidden files of the directory. so after this it showed us the hidden folder .git in it.
+""ls -a"" to view all files including those hidden files of the directory. so after this it showed us the hidden folder .git in it. using ""git commit <file name>"" commited the change. then after that using ""git push"" published the change on github.